Flow Matching for Tabular Data Synthesis: Background

 A common way to define this conditional distribution is through interpolation, i.e. define $x_t$ as a linear combination of $x_1$ and a noise sample $x_0$:

 where $\alpha_t$, $\sigma_t$ are time-dependent coefficients that specify the trajectory.
 We can hence write down the corresponding conditional velocity:

 Here, $A_t(x_t)$ and $B_t(x_t)$ are time-dependent coefficients that control the contributions of $x_1$ and $x_t$, respectively.
-This expression allows for efficient computation of the conditional velocity field without needing to perform numerical integration or simulation.
+This expression allows for efficient computation of the conditional velocity field without the need to perform numerical integration or simulation.